William Sylvester

 William Sylvester (January 31, 1922 – January 25, 1995) was an American actor, chiefly known for his film and television work in the United Kingdom.
-A graduate of the Royal Academy of Dramatic Art, he was a star of British B-movies in the 1950s and 1960s, but gained widespread recognition for his role as Dr. Heywood Floyd in the landmark science-fiction film 2001: A Space Odyssey (1968).
+He was a star of British B-movies and West End theatre in the 1950s and 1960s, but gained widespread recognition for his role as Dr. Heywood Floyd in the landmark science-fiction film 2001: A Space Odyssey (1968).

-Life and career
+Early life

-William Sylvester was born in Oakland, California, the son of Italian immigrant Joseph Silvester (1899–1941) and his American wife, Gertrude Bailey Silvester (1898–1957).
+William Sylvester was born in Oakland, California, the son of Italian immigrant Joseph Silvester (né Silvestri; 1899–1941) and his American wife, Gertrude Bailey Silvester (1898–1957).
+His uncle was actor Raymond Bailey.

 He served in the U.S. Navy during the Second World War and settled in Britain after the war to pursue his interest in professional acting.
+He graduated from the Royal Academy of Dramatic Art in 1948.

+Career

+Film

-He became a staple of British B films at a time when American and Canadian actors were much in demand to give indigenous films some appeal in the United States.
-While in the UK, he married British actress Veronica Hurst.
+Sylvester became a staple of British B films at a time when American and Canadian actors were much in demand to give indigenous films some appeal in the United States.
 As a result, he gained top billing in one of his first films, House of Blackmail (1953), directed by the veteran filmmaker Maurice Elvey, for whom he also made What Every Woman Wants the following year.
 He also starred in such minor films as A Stranger Came Home (1954, for Hammer), Dublin Nightmare (1958), Offbeat (1961), Information Received (1961), Incident at Midnight (1963), Blind Corner (1964), and Ring of Spies (1964).

 There were also lead roles in four British horror films: Gorgo (1961), Devil Doll (1964), Devils of Darkness (1965) and The Hand of Night (1968).

 Sylvester was cast by director Stanley Kubrick as Dr. Heywood R. Floyd in the landmark film 2001 A Space Odyssey (1968).
-In spite of that notable role, Sylvester was never again cast in a prominent role in a motion picture, appearing instead in small parts and occasional supporting roles on television and in movies such as Busting (1974) (ironically directed by Peter Hyams, who would direct Roy Scheider as the character Dr. Heywood Floyd in 2010: The Year We Make Contact), The Hindenburg (1975) and Heaven Can Wait (1978).
+In spite of that notable role, Sylvester was never again cast in a prominent role in a motion picture, appearing instead in small parts and occasional supporting roles on television and in movies such as Busting (1974) (ironically directed by Peter Hyams, who would cast Roy Scheider as the character Dr. Heywood Floyd in 2010: The Year We Make Contact), The Hindenburg (1975) and Heaven Can Wait (1978).

+Television

 Among his many television credits were a 1959 BBC version of Shakespeare's Julius Caesar (playing Mark Antony), The Saint, The Baron, The High Chaparral, Harry O, Danger Man, Banacek, The Six Million Dollar Man, Quincy, M.E. and he was a regular on the one-season science-fiction series Gemini Man created by Steven Bochco.

+Theater

+Sylvester starred as Stanley Kowalski in the 1950 UK touring production of Tennessee Williams' A Streetcar Named Desire (opposite Betty Ann Davies as Blanche, Frances Hyland as Stella, and Theodore Bikel as Mitch).
+His West End theatre credits included Summer and Smoke (1952, Lyric Theatre), The Teahouse of the August Moon (1956, His Majesty's Theatre), The Andersonville Trial (1961, Mermaid Theatre), and Mourning Becomes Electra (1961, The Old Vic).